i18next/react-i18next-gitbook/misc/universal-rendering.md

    })
 });
 ```

+## use the i18next-express-middleware

-When using [i18next-express-middleware](https://github.com/i18next/i18next-express-middleware), you can use `req.i18n` as the `i18next` instance for `I18nextProvider`:
+When using [i18next-express-middleware](https://github.com/i18next/i18next-express-middleware), you can use `req.i18n` as the `i18next` instance for `I18nextProvider` it will assert no request conflicts happen (each request gets it's cloned instance of i18next):

 ```javascript
 import { I18nextProvider } from 'react-i18next';